 After a partition occurs, it is possible that in one side of the partition we have A, C, A1, B1, C1, and in the other side we have B and Z1.

 Z1 is still able to write to B, which will accept its writes.
 If the partition heals in a very short time, the cluster will continue normally.
-However, if the partition lasts enough time for B1 to be promoted to master on the majority side of the partition, the writes that Z1 has sent to B in the meantime will be lost.
+However, if the partition lasts enough time for B1 to be promoted to primary on the majority side of the partition, the writes that Z1 has sent to B in the meantime will be lost.

 This amount of time is a very important configuration directive of Valkey Cluster, and is called the node timeout.